RIC vs. BTE hearing aids: Which should you choose

 RIC hearing aids can also offer considerable range, but those with severe hearing loss will still need the bigger boost from a BTE style.

-Since all sensitive electronics rest in the case outside of the ear, BTE styles are less susceptible to moisture and wax—the two leading causes of hearing aid damage.
-Even when those pests are present, they can often be easily cleared out of the tubing with an air blower or washed from the earmold by detaching and soaking it in warm, soapy water.
+Since all of the sensitive electronics are in the case outside of the ear, BTE styles are less susceptible to moisture and wax—the two leading causes of hearing aid damage.
+Even when those elements are present, they can be easily cleared out of the tubing with an air blower or washed from the earmold by detaching and soaking it in warm, soapy water.
 The result?
-Fewer repairs and longer lifespan.
+Fewer repairs and a longer lifespan.

 BTE hearing aids’ traditionally larger size also makes them easier to insert/remove, adjust settings and replace the battery—a big benefit for those with dexterity concerns.